 Types of Hognose Snake Enclosures

-Glass enclosures can house a hognose well enough, especially when they are designed to be front-opening, but glass is terrible at holding heat efficiently.
-The clear sides are also known for stressing reptiles out, so 3 sides should be blacked out with construction paper or other opaque material installed on the outside.
+Glass enclosures can house a hognose well.
+They’re attractive, help facilitate better temperature gradients, and although front-opening enclosures are easy to access, top-opening ones allow for a deeper substrate layer.
+However, the clear sides are known to stress reptiles out, so 3 sides should be blacked out with construction paper or other opaque material installed on the outside.

 Wood and melamine enclosures work well for hognose snakes because there is little to no danger of crumbling/mold from water damage.
 These enclosures are also built to open in front, making them quite convenient.
 Wood and melamine have the additional benefit of being lighter than glass — although to be honest, just about any enclosure material is lighter than glass.